TheGreenPig/Apate/README.md

 **Note:**

  - The hidden message should turn *italic* if you did it right
- - The cover text must have at least two words for stegcloak to be able to hide text
  - There can't be a string after the hidden message.
 The second `*` should be the last character